pashashocky/obsidian-note-gallery/README.md

 ![Note Gallery Example](assets/github-header.png)

-# Obsidian Note Gallery
+# What is it?
-Obsidian Note Gallery is a masonry style note gallery for [Obsidian](https://obsidian.md/).
+Note Gallery is a masonry style note gallery for [Obsidian](https://obsidian.md/).

-- **This is a brand new plugin and it's in active development...**
+- This plugin is currently in early alpha testing.
+It's functional but may contain some bugs.
 - Please feel free to leave any bugs or feature requests in issues.

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/pashashocky?style=social)](https://github.com/sponsors/pashashocky)